Lundalogik/field-samples/Adding attachments/adding-attachments.md

 ### 4. Bootstraping the code to a view

-Bind `openFilesManager` to an `onclick` event on some button on your web page.
+Bind `openFilesManager` to a `onclick` event on some button on your web page.

+__Note__, we do not await content upload requests.
+They can be executed in parallel.

 ```javascript
 function isFileToLarge(file) {